polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

-# Using Cryptography with Hyperlambda and Magic
+# magic.lambda.crypto

-This project provides cryptography helper slots for Magic, allowing you to use both symmetric and asymmetric cryptography operations in your Hyperlambda applications.
+The magic.lambda.crypto project provides cryptography helper slots for Magic, allowing you to use both symmetric and asymmetric cryptography operations in your Hyperlambda applications.
 The symmetric parts of the project is using AES internally, and the asymmetric parts is using RSA.
 In addition to a bunch of _"low level slots"_, the project also contains combination slots, combining RSA and AES, allowing you to both encrypt and sign a message, using a single signal invocation.
-This project also allows you to create RSA key pairs, in addition to cryptographically hashing files and payloads, etc.
-More specifically this project contains the following slots.
+This project also allows you to create RSA key pairs, in addition to cryptographically hashing files and payloads, etc. More specifically this project contains the following slots.

 * __[crypto.rsa.create-key]__ - Creates a new RSA keypair
 * __[crypto.rsa.encrypt]__ - RSA encrypts a message